dengbowen2017/DeepCAPE/README.md

 # Preparation
 1. Please download the data from [here](http://health.tsinghua.edu.cn/openness/anno/info/demos/RegulatoryMechanism/data.tar.gz)
-2. Make two new folders "raw_data" and "processed_data" under "DeepCAPE"
+2. Make two new folders "raw_data", "processed_data" and "negative_sample_pool" under "DeepCAPE"
 3. extract the downloaded file and move the content to "raw_data"
 4. the file structure will be looked like this